WhatsApp Bot Banned in 2026? 12 Fixes from 50+ Cases

 Practical Impact

 We saw this hit one of our clients in February 2026.
 They were sending appointment reminders via the official API — fully compliant, template-approved, opt-in collected.
-But their reminder messages had a 40% no-reply rate (patients confirmed by showing up, not by replying to the WhatsApp message).
-After two months, their quality rating dropped.
+But patients were confirming by showing up, not by replying to the message.
+About 40% of their reminders were going completely unanswered.
+Two months in, their quality rating dropped.

 The fix: We added a simple “Reply 1 to confirm, 2 to reschedule” prompt to every reminder.
 Reply rate jumped from 60% to 89%, and the quality rating recovered within two weeks.